Walter V. Shipley

 Walter Vincent Shipley II (November 2, 1935 – January 11, 2019) was the chairman and chief executive officer of Chase Manhattan Bank and, previous to that, the company with which it merged Chemical Bank.
 Shipley was named chief executive of Chemical in 1981 and held the position through 1999 and remained at the bank as chairman through January 2000, just prior to the bank's merger with J.P.
 Morgan & Co.
 During his 18-year tenure, Shipley oversaw Chemical's mergers with Texas Commerce Bank in 1987, Manufacturers Hanover in 1991 and Chase Manhattan Bank in 1996.

 Early life and education

-Shipley was the son of a Wall Street investment banker who regularly surrounded his wife and four children with visitors from overseas, he attended Williams College to study economics and political science.
-He was 6’8” and was named captain of the basketball team.
+Shipley was the son of a Wall Street investment banker who regularly surrounded his wife and five children with visitors from overseas.
+He attended Williams College to study economics and political science, and at 6’8”, was named captain of the basketball team.
 However, off the court his grades slipped and he was forced to leave Williams in 1956, during his junior year.
 He referred to this as a wake-up call that made him determined to prove to his family and friends that "I was better than I had demonstrated up until that time."
 He joined the New York Trust Company that same year and earned his undergraduate degree from New York University in 1961.